 Ironically it was one of the scourges of Africa – tribal warfare, which descended into the protracted and very bloody Mozambique civil war, that kept this unique natural phenomenon largely hidden from the world.

 Times have changed and peace has returned to Mozambique.
-As a result though other threats are now having a significant impact on this unique marine mega fauna aggregation, which threaten its very survival.
+As a result of that peace, other dangers are impacting this unique marine mega fauna aggregation.
+Threatening its very survival!

 Tofo Megafauna Aggregations

-Aggregations of marine creatures happen when a combination of natural circumstances occurs.
-And create the ideal conditions for large groups of fish or mammals to gather at a specific geographical location.
+Aggregations of marine creatures typically happen when a unique combination of natural circumstances occurs.
+Which create the ideal conditions for large groups of fish or mammals to gather at a specific geographical location.

 In other words the aggregation happens once, or maybe twice a year, and for a limited time only.